juandavidGF/torre/README.md

 # torre-test

 # Plan
-1. Investigation: Figure out how the endopoints work and other general information
+1. Investigation: Figure out how the endopoints work and other general information about torre roadmap ...
 2. Ideation, and estimation
 3. Implementation